steph-xue/auctions/README.md

 <br></br>

 **2. Viewing more detailed information in the the auction listing page**
-   - The user can view more details about the selected auction listing item
+   - The user can view more details about the selected auction listing item, add or delete items to their watchlist, add a bid greater than the starting price and last highest bid price, and leave or delete comments listed in reverse chronological order.
     - This can be accessed by clicking into viewing 'More Details' about a particular listing item
     - Information on the auction listing pages includes the following:
       - Title